dhutaryan/quotes/README.md

 ## Installation

 Run `yarn` to install dependencies.
-There is not any external libraries.
+There is no any external libraries.
 Only pure angular, only hardcore 🤟.

 ## Description

 You can find two pages.
 On the first one you can see random quote, on the second one - a list of quotes with search by author and pagination.
 Author name should include a full name (backend works so).

 The latest features of Angular were used (like signals, new control flow).
 As it's a small app, it was unecessary to use any other external libraries.

 ## Potential improvements